Common green bottle fly: Description

 The defining characteristic of L. sericata and the one most used when identifying the adult fly is the presence of three bristles on the dorsal mesothorax, located on the middle of the back of the fly.
 L. sericata is almost identical to its conspecific, L. cuprina, and identification between them requires microscopic examination of two main distinguishing characteristics.
 L. sericata is blue-black, as opposed to L. cuprina, which has a metallic green femoral joint in the first pair of legs.
 Also, when looking at the occipital setae, L. sericata has one to nine bristles on each side, while L. cuprina has three or less.
 Additionally, the eyes of L. sericata are smaller, with the frontal stripe also being thinner than the ones of L. cuprina.

+Distribution and habitat

-Distribution and habitatLucilia sericata is common all over the temperate and tropical regions of the planet, including Europe, Africa, and Australia.
+Lucilia sericata is common all over the temperate and tropical regions of the planet, including Europe, Africa, and Australia.
 It prefers warm and moist climates, so is especially common in coastal regions, but can also be found in arid areas.
 The female lays her eggs in carrion of all kinds, sometimes in the skin or hair of live animals, causing myiasis.
 The larvae feed on decaying organic tissue.
 The fly favours host species of the genus Ovis, domestic sheep in particular, and sometimes lays eggs in the wet wool of living sheep.
 This can lead to blowfly strike, causing problems for sheep farmers.
 L. sericata has been known to prefer lower elevations relative to other Calliphoridae species, such as Calliphora vomitoria.